geekchick/customflaskapi/README.md

 # Custom Flask API Written in Python

-Description: Your objective for this challenge will be to produce a tool that will query the ‘status’ page on 1000 servers and produce a report based on data within the status page.
+Description: This tool will query the ‘status’ page on 1000 servers and produce a report based on data within the status page.
 Each server has a ‘status’ endpoint that returns json data.
 The details of that json data will be provided below.

 Special Notes: I wrote a Flask API called flaskapi.py and the file that will run the code for my tool is called querytool.py.
 You'll also need the servers.txt file to pull in the list of servers in the API and querytool.py